csharrison/csharrison.github.io/_posts/2024-08-05-distributed-noise.markdown

 \end{align*}
 $$

-We will proceed by showing that $k = \Delta$ maximizes this quantity.
+We will proceed by showing that $k = \Delta$ maximizes this quantity, and the theorem statement follows directly from plugging in $\Delta$ for $k$ above.

 Clearly, $A$ is maximized at $a \Delta = \epsilon_0$ when $k \ge \Delta$, so it suffices to show $B + C$ is maximized at $k = \Delta$.
 Our approach will be to: